Jordan6794/Habits30/src/improvements.md

 - Feedback colors in dashboard ?
 - Put Goath
 - Uncoment redirect in App.tsx (change pathnames for landing and table ?)
-- Make it responsive in mobil (smaller fonts + reduce padding + habit details in column with 2 raws)
+- Make it responsive in mobil : Finish nav (make sliding modals for hamburger and ...)

 Improvements :
-- Lacher 5e pour get un logo
 - Mettre token a 10days ?
 Useful for demo accounts (and recheck si tokenexpire logout corectly)
+- Lacher 5e pour get un logo
 - add lifetime success/fail for stats ?
 - Put loading text/skeleton on dashboard too
 - Add lazy loading for router